jervon24/azure-network-protocols/README.md

 <br />

 <p>
 I then gave permissions to the user to have access to the accountant folder.
-The pictures now that the user has access to the folder.
+The pictures belows shows now that the user has access to the folder.

   <img src=https://i.imgur.com/4LoGpYD.png/> <img src=https://i.imgur.com/gWZA9HH.png/>
 </p>